arjunjoshua/sourcedev_logs/README.md

     You can download them from this link: https://drive.google.com/file/d/1MRjzmMy5vVzuGYSb-_lxuCDKsh3sKLCe/view?usp=drive_link

-    Extract the contents to the backend/build_log_examples directory and you are good to go :)
+    Extract the contents to the backend directory (it should create a folder named build_log_examples which contain the files) and you are good to go!

 ### Running the Application
 1. Start the FastAPI backend server (running main.py will automatically start the server using Uvicorn):